zickrian/FloodSegmentationAPP/RAILWAY_DEPLOYMENT.md

 ### "Backend failed to start" Error
 - Check Railway logs for backend errors
 - Verify model paths are correct
+- **Check if models downloaded successfully** - look for "✅ Model files verified" in logs
+- Verify `MODEL_URL_UNET` and `MODEL_URL_UNETPP` environment variables are set
+- Ensure Railway Bucket URLs are accessible
 - Ensure all dependencies installed

+### "Model files not found" Error
+- Verify Railway Bucket URLs in environment variables
+- Check Railway Bucket is accessible and files are uploaded
+- Check `start.sh` logs for download errors
+- Verify `.dockerignore` excludes Models/ (models should NOT be in build)

 ### "Cannot connect to API" Error
 - Verify backend is running on port 8000